davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

-When a cluster of {pivotal-gemfire-name} servers is detected, the client application sends and receives data to and from the {pivotal-gemfire-name} cluster.
+When a cluster of VMware GemFire servers is detected, the client application sends and receives data to and from the VMware GemFire cluster.
 If a cluster is not available, the client automatically switches to storing data locally on the client by using `LOCAL` Regions.